-The integrating sphere needs to be calibrated before performing measurements on the different lamps.
 The lamps under study are commercial lamps (230 V) kept in their original packaging.
-You will report the relevant features provided by the manufacturer on the box of these lamps.
+You will report the relevant features provided by the manufacturer on the packaging of these lamps.

 Important Note The interpretation of the measurements must be made on the spot, during the lab, and if possible controlled by the lab instructor.
 All the results will be given with an evaluation of the measurement uncertainty.